openface/onset-alien-invasion/README.md

 grown quite a bit with features not really applicable to a simple alien shooter, and that is OK.
 This code will continue to morph and shift into something more general and widely-usable for other Onset gamemodes in the future.

+### Dependencies

+This package has dependencies upon the following packages, which should be defined prior in the server_config.json file:

+* Onset_Weapon_Patch
+* bpevents
+* vnpcs

 ### Thanks

 * Voltaism for help with Onset pak integration, his awesome onset packages, and testing contributions.